There is not a single business owner who does not want to build a successful brand, sell more and boost profits.

 As you start to recognize overlapping patterns, you can start to separate these datasets into generalized personas that will help your marketing team get a better grip on the audience that they need to be connecting with.

-Transparency and honesty matter more than ever to customers these days, especially in a time where most are not very trusting towards businesses.
+Transparency and honesty matter more than ever to customers these days, especially in a time when most are not very trusting towards businesses.

 In a report published by Stackla, the majority of consumers across all age groups agreed that they were more likely to choose a brand that was truly genuine and honest.
 In fact, up to 30% of customers agreed that they would disengage with a brand if its content seemed to be inauthentic.